 Amyotrophic lateral sclerosis (ALS) is a neurodegenerative disease that progressively and irreversibly affects motor movement due to the death of motor neurons in the brain and spinal cord.
 ALS is characterized by stiff muscles, muscle twitching, and gradual muscle atrophy resulting in difficulty speaking, swallowing, and eventually breathing.
 About 90% of ALS cases have no known etiology, while the remaining 10% have a genetic cause.
-Mutations in over 20 genes have been associated with familial ALS, with mutations in 4 genes accounting for the majority of familial cases – SOD1, FUS, TDP-43, and C9orf72.
-Charles River has validated the transgenic SOD1-G93A model and is in the process of validating the C9orf72 model.
+Mutations in over 20 genes have been associated with familial ALS, with mutations in 4 genes accounting for the majority of familial cases – SOD1, FUS, and TDP-43.
+Charles River has validated the transgenic SOD1-G93A model.

 Neuroscience 2019 Scientific Posters

 Discover new approaches and technologies to fuel your next neuroscience discovery.
 Check out our scientific posters from Neuroscience 2019.